Information model: Information modeling languages

 In 1976, an entity-relationship (ER) graphic notation was introduced by Peter Chen.
 He stressed that it was a "semantic" modelling technique and independent of any database modelling techniques such as Hierarchical, CODASYL, Relational etc. Since then, languages for information models have continued to evolve.
 Some examples are the Integrated Definition Language 1 Extended (IDEF1X), the EXPRESS language and the Unified Modeling Language (UML).

 Research by contemporaries of Peter Chen such as J.R.Abrial (1974) and G.M Nijssen (1976) led to today's Fact Oriented Modeling (FOM) languages which are based on linguistic propositions rather than on "entities".
 FOM tools can be used to generate an ER model which means that the modeler can avoid the time-consuming and error prone practice of manual normalization.
-Object-Role Modeling language (ORM) and Fully Communication Oriented Information Modeling (FCO-IM) are both research results, based upon earlier research.
+Object-Role Modeling language (ORM) and Fully Communication Oriented Information Modeling (FCO-IM) are both research results developed in the early 1990s, based upon earlier research.

 In the 1980s there were several approaches to extend Chen’s Entity Relationship Model.
 Also important in this decade is REMORA by Colette Rolland.

 The ICAM Definition (IDEF) Language was developed from the U.S. Air Force ICAM Program during the 1976 to 1982 timeframe.
 The objective of the ICAM Program, according to Lee (1999), was to increase manufacturing productivity through the systematic application of computer technology.
 IDEF includes three different modeling methods: IDEF0, IDEF1, and IDEF2 for producing a functional model, an information model, and a dynamic model respectively.
 IDEF1X is an extended version of IDEF1.
 The language is in the public domain.
 It is a graphical representation and is designed using the ER approach and the relational theory.
 It is used to represent the “real world” in terms of entities, attributes, and relationships between entities.
 Normalization is enforced by KEY Structures and KEY Migration.
 The language identifies property groupings (Aggregation) to form complete entity definitions.

 EXPRESS was created as ISO 10303-11 for formally specifying information requirements of product data model.
 It is part of a suite of standards informally known as the STandard for the Exchange of Product model data (STEP).
 It was first introduced in the early 1990s.
 The language, according to Lee (1999), is a textual representation.
 In addition, a graphical subset of EXPRESS called EXPRESS-G is available.
 EXPRESS is based on programming languages and the O-O paradigm.
 A number of languages have contributed to EXPRESS.
 In particular, Ada, Algol, C, C++, Euler, Modula-2, Pascal, PL/1, and SQL.
 EXPRESS consists of language elements that allow an unambiguous object definition and specification of constraints on the objects defined.
 It uses SCHEMA declaration to provide partitioning and it supports specification of data properties, constraints, and operations.